QuinnContaldi/ChapterOne/README.md

 ## Exploring What's Wrong With This Code

-This was a lesson taught to me in my freshman computer science courses. *"Just because it compiles does not mean it is correct"*.
-Even if it is correct other solutions can be **More** correct. by having our high level code depend on low level details we do a bad job of decoupling our code.
+>This was a lesson taught to me in my freshman computer science courses. *"Just because it compiles does not mean it is correct"*.
+Even if it is correct, other solutions can be **More** correct. by having our high level code depend on low level details we do a bad job of decoupling our code.
 Furthermore, we are unable to leverage runtime polymorphism to change guns mid game.
 Now think about adding a new gun.
 Things become far more complicated, as every class that we